 As opposed to objective fact, sentiments are subjective expressions used to describe a person’s feelings towards a particular subject or topic.
 While ’emotion’ and ‘sentiment’ are used interchangeably by many, there is a fundamental difference between the two concepts.
-Sentiment implies a more organized and dispositional position towards a target, while emotion describes an involuntary physiological response.
+Sentiment implies a more organized disposition towards a target, while emotion describes an involuntary physiological response.

-In text, sentiment can be expressed in two different ways: explicitly where an opinion is directly expressed (e.g. “This chocolate is delicious”) and implicitly where the text implies opinion (e.g. “My iPhone broke in a week”).
-Most sentiment analysis research focuses on explicit sentiment as it is often easier to spot and analyze.
+In text, sentiment can be expressed in two different ways.
+It can be explicit, where an opinion is directly expressed (e.g. “This chocolate is delicious”), or implicit, where the text implies opinion (e.g. “My iPhone broke in just a week”).
+Most sentiment analysis research focuses on explicit sentiment, as it is often easier to spot and analyze.

 The target of a sentiment can be an object, a concept, an event, a person or just about anything.
 In the case of movie or product reviews, it’s generally quite easy to spot the topic of the text.